scotws/LiaraForth/docs/wordlist.md

 ***Flags*** - N (native word), C (compiled word), I (immediate word), or "-" for "none"

 ***Size*** - If a native word, number of bytes the code uses (without the final RTS); if Forth word, number of characters.
+If the information is not available yet, size is "(TBA)".

 ***Cycles*** - For native words, the number of machine cycles the routine uses.
 For Forth words, this will be "n/a" because of the effort involved.
+If the information is not available yet, size is "(TBA)".